 The goal of the Internal Medicine service of the Veterinary Specialty and Emergency Center is to provide the highest level of medical care for dog and cats in conjunction with consistent and effective communication with both the client and referring veterinarian.

-The Internal Medicine service is staffed 6 days a week at our Levittown facility and 5 days a week at our Philadelphia facility by 4 board-certified veterinary internal medicine specialists who are Diplomates of the American College of Veterinary Internal Medicine (ACVIM).
+The Internal Medicine service is staffed 6 days a week at our Levittown facility, days a week at our Philadelphia facility, and 4 days a week at our Conshohocken facility by 6 board-certified veterinary internal medicine specialists who are Diplomates of the American College of Veterinary Internal Medicine (ACVIM).

 Only Diplomates of the ACVIM have completed a 3-year residency in internal medicine and passed a series of national qualifying examinations and publishing credentials in order to achieve board certification by the ACVIM.
 No other veterinarians have received this degree of rigorous training and testing in the field of veterinary internal medicine.